 I’ve moved since the last election and haven’t updated by voter registration card.
 Can I still vote?

-If you…• moved to another residence within your precinct, you can update your address at your polling place and vote a regular ballot.
+• moved to another residence within your precinct, you can update your address at your polling place and vote a regular ballot.

 • moved to a different precinct within your county, you are eligible vote failsafe (see below).